ibm-cloud-docs/instructlab/getting-started.md

 ```
 {: codeblock}

-While you wait for you account to be added to the allowlist, you can complete most of these steps.
+While you wait for your account to be added to the allowlist, you can complete most of these steps.